HenrikJoreteg/dot-net-article/readme.md

 In some cases this is as simple as the page automatically polling to see if there's something new.
 In other cases it's more advanced where all the data used to build and update the page is coming over an open websocket connection.
 For our purposes, the transport mechanism is largerly irrelevant, the point is, data comes to you.

 This inherently breaks the statelessness of webpages.
 It used to be that I hit a URL and got back a webpage.
-I understood that the information on the page was accurate as of the time it was requested.
-If I wanted a newer state, I'd go ask for it again and got another snapshot in time.
+As a user I understood that the information on the page was accurate as of the time it was requested.
+If I wanted to check for something new, I'd go ask for it again and got another snapshot in time.

 As soon as we make any effort to keep the information on the page in sync with the server, we've now acknowledged that the webpage has "state".
 The page always had state, but, when we as developers decide we want to do partial updates of the page, the only way we can do so is by knowing what we currently have and comparing it to the server.
 State duplication has occured and we're now maintaining "state" in some form in the client.